alex-lorson/alex-lorson.github.io/_pages/about.md

 Previously, I was a postdoctoral research fellow on the `Making Numbers Meaningful’ project led by [Bodo Winter](https://bodowinter.com/) at [the University of Birmingham](https://www.birmingham.ac.uk/index.aspx).
 I did my PhD in Linguistics at [the University of Edinburgh](https://www.ed.ac.uk/) supervised by [Hannah Rohde](http://www.lel.ed.ac.uk/~hrohde/index.html) and [Chris Cummins](http://www.crcummins.com/).

 In the academic year 2024/2025 I teach the following courses at the RUG:

-- statistics
-- pragmatics
-- quantitative methods
-- and I supervise BA and MA theses
+<em>pragmatics, statistics, quantitative methods, BA thesis seminar</em>

 In my freetime, I love to [sketch](https://www.instagram.com/lordysart/) :)